Best Music of 2018

-Flash forward to the fall of 2017 and I’d since gotten into Toby Keith, Katy Perry, and Alan Jackson (ish), so I no longer had anything to lose.
-Lo and behold, I was generally wrong in my first, adolescent opinion: Colors’ got riffs, Alaska’s got songs, and it turns out I was right about the Great Misdirect all along (that’s right, assholes.
-I said it).
+Flash forward to the fall of 2017 and I’d since gotten into Toby Keith, Katy Perry, and Alan Jackson (ISH), so I no longer had anything to lose.
+Lo and behold, I was generally wrong in my first, adolescent opinion: Colors’ got riffs, Alaska’s got songs, and it turns out I was right about the Great Misdirect all along (that’s right, assholes).
 To top it off, they’d released two ‘pretty’ good records in the time since my original ‘boycott’ began in the fall of 2010: 2012’s The Parallax II: Future Sequence and 2015’s Coma Ecliptic.
 The adventure was complete; Shock N’ Y’All was no longer the only one.

-If this sounds too negative for top ten spot on this *Most important *TheMostImportant best music of 2018 list, it’s actually only to say that I would have otherwise placed it higher if it weren’t for the way they released it.
-After hearing Automata 1, I liked the songs, but felt incomplete.
-The songs were good enough that I’d listen to them a fair amount over the ensuing months, so much so that when the second half came out, I was totally over the first half, and the hype.
-The songs on Automata 2 are just as good as the ones on its predessessor, and I’d go on to listen to them just as much, but as an album, it still felt incomplete, no matter how much I knew about that first half.
-Maybe it’s more the pretentiousness the band is so synonymous with, but, if you can’t tell: I’m not exactly over it quite yet (emotions don’t exist emotions don’t exist emotions don’t exist).
+If this sounds too negative for a top ten spot on this *Most important *TheMostImportant #TheOnlyListThatMatters best music of 2018 list, it’s only to say that: I would have otherwise placed it higher if it weren’t for the way they released it.
+After hearing Automata 1, I liked the songs, but it felt very incomplete.
+The songs were good enough that I’d listened to them a fair amount over the ensuing months, so much so that when the second half came out, I was totally over the first half /> and the hype.
+The songs on Automata 2 are just as good as the ones on its ‘predessessor’–and I’d go on to listen to them just as much–but as an album, it still felt incomplete, no matter how much I knew about that first half.
+Maybe it’s more the pretentiousness the band is so synonymous with (and which I was very obviously engulfed in ever since first hearing them), but, if you can’t tell: I’m not exactly over it quite yet (emotions don’t exist emotions don’t exist emotions don’t exist…).

-But again: the primary reason was because I liked it, and was forced to reevaluate that for sake of a dud marketing ploy.
-The songs are all great, and I even thought it flowed better (as a whole; or: with no 5-month wait smack in the middle) than anything they’ve done since The Great Misdirect.
+The songs are all great, and I even thought it flowed better (as a whole; or: with no 5-month wait SMACK in the middle) than anything they’ve done since The Great Misdirect.
 The riffs on ‘Condemned to the Gallows’, ‘Yellow Eyes’ (see the chorus, and the riff following its second go-round), and ‘Blot’ are all great.
 The guitars in ‘The Proverbial Bellow’ are fantastic, and for once with BTBAM I was actually often listening to the vocals just as much as anything else.
 Plus they actually succeeded in extending their sound, something usually marred by an obvious desire on the parts of the writers to do something ‘different’ rather than what the song may call for (see: my above problem with the first three minutes of Colors).
 ‘Millions’ sounds like a BTBAM version of ‘new wave soft rock’ and the brass on ‘Trespass’ totally works.
 It’s not as quirky as most BTBAM, but that’s saying quite a bit and for the average listener is probably totally off.

 Once again, if it weren’t for the way they released it, this likely would have been higher.